LOFAR early-time search for coherent radio emission from Short GRB 181123B: Observations of GRB 181123B

 We created a Stokes I image of the visibilities using {\sc WSClean} \citep{offringa2014}\footnote{http://wsclean.sourceforge.net} with Briggs weighting, a pixel scale of 10 arcseconds and baselines up to 12 km.
 As the image integration times increased, we found that the automatic {\sc Clean} process in WSClean was diverging, likely due to remaining noise contributions following the subtraction of Virgo A and confusion noise, so the {\sc Clean} process was stopped after 10,000 iterations.
 Therefore the typical rms noise is not expected to follow the expected relationship that the rms noise drops as $t^{\frac{1}{2}}$, where $t$ is the integration time.

 As the X-ray data may show a plateau phase out to $\sim$400 seconds, we first created a radio image using the first 136 seconds of data to search for emission associated with this phase.
-The image RMS at GRB location (30 arcsecond radius) is 51 mJy beam$^{-1}$, corresponding to a 3$\sigma$ upper limit of 153 mJy beam$^{-1}$.
+The image RMS at the GRB location (30 arcsecond radius) is 51 mJy beam$^{-1}$, corresponding to a 3$\sigma$ upper limit of 153 mJy beam$^{-1}$.
+At the putative host galaxy redshift of 1.8, this corresponds to a luminosity of $2.5 \times 10^{44}$ erg s$^{-1}$.
 Using {\sc PySE}, we measure a peak flux density of $-9\pm50$ mJy beam$^{-1}$, corresponding to a non-detection.
 Additionally, using the intervals-out option in {\sc WSClean}, we created snapshot images using the source-subtracted visibilities of durations 8, 24, 56, 136 seconds (the motivation for this range of time scales is outlined in Section \ref{sec:FRBs}).

 We use the monitoring list capability of the LOFAR Transients Pipeline \citep[{\sc TraP}; ][]{swinbank2015} to measure the flux density at the location of the GRB. {\sc TraP} also monitors the typical rms noise in the inner $\frac{1}{8}$th of the input images.
 In Table \ref{table:rms}, we give the typical rms noise for the different imaging time scales.